hkjeldsberg/kafka-docs/doks/_build/html/_sources/streams.md

 Processing time can happen days after the event actually happened.
 Time zones should be standardized.

-## Streams vs Database
+## Streams vs Database/Tables

-There are some notable differences, includingStreams:
+There are some notable differences, including:

 - Streams keep a history of changes
-- No delting a stream
+- No deleting a stream
 - A table can be converted to a stream (or other way)
+- Streams are preferred for transactions or real-time events / logs

 ## Streams Design Patterns

-Depending on the goal and purpose of the data, sevaral stream design patterns are available.
+Depending on the goal and purpose of the data, several stream design patterns are available.
 Patterns:

 - **Single event processing**: Each event is handled independently.
 No state is needed.
 - **Local state processing**: May include storing min and max values; need to store some state.
 Suffers from increased